MaxOhn/showerbot/README.md

 - Clone the repo: `git clone https://github.com/MaxOhn/showerbot`
 - Rename `.env.example` to `.docker.env` and edit the file as described inside
-- Compose docker images: `docker-compose up -d`
+- Compose docker images: `docker-compose -f {file} up -d` `{file}` must be either `docker-compose.amd.yml` if you run the bot on windows or a linux amd based platform (ubuntu, ...) or `docker-compose.arm.yml` if you run the bot on an arm based system like raspberry or macOS with an M1

+While running:

+- You can find the logs in `/docker-volume/logs`
+- To see live console output, run `docker attach showerbot`
+- To shut down, run `docker-compose down`

 ## Manual setup